-Interesting turn of phrase I have seen used to mean a few different ideas in the software development world and in a few other places as well.
+Interesting turn of phrase I have seen used to mean a few different ideas in the software development world and a few other places.

 The Interpretation I got for this phrase from the person who sent me was:

-It seems to be an extension on the concept of “Practicing what your preech” or “Walk to the walk, don’t just talk the talk…”, but finding a company that actually uses their own product can be a good thing, I have found in my travels in the world of high tech.
+It seems to be an extension of the concept of “Practicing what your preach” or “Walk to the walk, don’t just talk the talk…”, but finding a company that uses their product can be a good thing, I have seen in my travels in the world of high-tech.

-Investing and Financial Institutions are a little harder to figure out if they “Eat their own dog food“, I think it would be amusing to find out that the CEO of my bank didn’t use the bank for his finances (if not very disconcerting).
+Investing and Financial Institutions are a little harder to figure out if they “Eat their own dog food” I think it would be amusing to find out that the CEO of my bank didn’t use the bank for his finances (if not very problematic).

 I would be very interested to see if the following might be happening:

-- The President of the insurance company that espouses “Freedom 55″ actually uses that program him or herself?
-I kind of doubt that one, but I’ll gladly retract that statement if it is not true.
+- The President of the insurance company that espouses “Freedom 55” actually uses that program him or herself?
+I doubt that one, but I’ll gladly retract that statement if it is not valid.

-- Does the CEO of BMO use their “Mortgage Insurance” facility, or does he or she simply buy term insurance as others do?
-My guess is No, they don’t use that either (they may not have a Mortgage mind you either).
+- Does the CEO of BMO use their “Mortgage Insurance” facility, or do they simply buy term insurance as others do?
+My guess is No; they don’t use that either (they may not have a Mortgage, mind you, either).

 - All those insurance sales folk who want to sell me “Whole Life” insurance, do they buy the product?
-My guess is some do, but maybe at a much cheaper rate than we do.
+I guess some do, but maybe at a cheaper rate than we do.

 - Does the President of TD use their Stepper GIC product?
 I think no is the answer on that one too.

-- Do the CEO’s of the Mutual Fund companies that have MER‘s of 4 and 5%, buy their own mutual funds?
-My guess would be not likely.
+- Do the CEO’s of the Mutual Fund companies that have MER‘s of 4 and 5% buy their mutual funds?
+My guess would not be likely.

-- Did Mr. Madoff buy into his own Ponzi scheme?
-Don’t answer that, it’s rhetorical, by the by, he got 150 years, given he is 72, he’ll be spending the rest of his life in prison (is that enough).
+- Did Mr. Madoff buy into his Ponzi scheme?
+Please don’t answer that.
+It’s rhetorical.
+By the by, he got 150 years.
+Given he is 72, he’ll be spending the rest of his life in prison (is that enough).

-Any other examples of “Eating their dog food” in the financial world I have missed, please chime in the Comments section.
+I have missed other examples of “Eating their dog food” in the financial world.
+Please chime in the Comments section.